brainhack-school2025/Barbu-Images10K/README.md

 - An interactive web interface built with Jupyter Book and MyST Markdown
 - Image carousels and scrollable metadata tables for category-based exploration
 - Downloadable metadata files hosted via Google Drive

+## Coming Soon: Public Web Version
+Right now, the project runs locally on my computer.
+I am currently working on making the full webpage accessible online, so that others can explore the dataset and carousels without needing to run any code.

 ### Link to view presentation
 [here](https://docs.google.com/presentation/d/1INdPO4mDrgXu64EogxEHda7Kbf1mZ-EG5l1t3ICp8UQ/edit?usp=sharing)

 ### Link to the to Image10k-compendium website
 You can view the full interactive project site here:
+Unfortunately, the site is currently only available locally :( I'm working on changing that!
 [**Image10k Compendium Website**](https://sarabarbu.github.io/Images10k-compendium/)